sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

  }
 ```

 The default value of empty string for the type will imply `identity` (meaning no encryption of the datastore layer).
+This may change in a future release.

-The kube api server operator and openshift api server operator will observe this config and begin encrypting sensitive resources when it is set.
-The operators are responsible for determining what resources to encrypt.
+The kube-apiserver operator and openshift-apiserver operator will observe this config and begin encrypting sensitive resources when it is set.
+These operators are responsible for determining what resources to encrypt.

 ### User Stories